2022 Resources for Truth and Reconciliation

 Posted on September 28, 2022

-By Tamarack Institute
+By the Tamarack Institute

 This blog post is the second of two resources published to coincide with 2022’s National Day for Truth and Reconciliation in Canada, observed each year on September 30.
 Click here to access the first post, titled Community-based healing: Meaningful ways to observe NDTR.